Amish: United States

-The United States is the home to the overwhelming majority (98 percent) of the Amish people.
-In 2022, Old Order communities were present in 32 U.S. states.
-The total Amish population in the United States as of June 2025 has stood at 367,300 up 11,635 or 3.3 percent, compared to the previous year.
-Pennsylvania has the largest population (87 thousand), followed by Ohio (81.7 thousand) and Indiana (62.8 thousand), as of June 2025.
-The largest Amish settlements are in Lancaster County in southeastern Pennsylvania (40,525), Holmes County and adjacent counties in northeastern Ohio (36,955), and Elkhart and LaGrange counties in northeastern Indiana (26,380), as of June 2025.
+The United States is the home to the overwhelming majority (over 98 percent) of Amish people.
+In 2025, Old Order communities were present in 32 U.S. states.
+The total Amish population in the United States as of June 2025 has stood at 404,575 up 9,855 or 2.5 percent, compared to the previous year.
+Pennsylvania has the largest population (95.4 thousand), followed by Ohio (86.3 thousand) and Indiana (67.3 thousand), as of June 2025.
+The largest Amish settlements are in Lancaster County in southeastern Pennsylvania (44.7 thousand), Holmes County and adjacent counties in northeastern Ohio (39.0 thousand), and Elkhart and LaGrange counties in northeastern Indiana (29.9 thousand), as of June 2025.
 The highest concentration of Amish in the world is in the Holmes County community; nearly 50 percent of the entire population of Holmes County is Amish as of 2010.

 The largest concentration of Amish west of the Mississippi River is in Missouri, with other settlements in eastern Iowa and southeast Minnesota.
 The largest Amish settlements in Iowa are located near Kalona and Bloomfield.
 The largest settlement in Wisconsin is near Cashton with 13 congregations, i.e. about 2,000 people in 2009.

-Because of the rapid population growth of the Amish communities, new settlements in the United States are being established each year, thus: 17 new settlements were established in 2016, 24 in 2017, 19 in 2018, 27 in 2019, 26 in 2020 and 18 in 2021.
+Because of the rapid population growth of the Amish communities, new settlements in the United States are being established each year, thus: 18 new settlements were established in 2016, 22 in 2017, 17 in 2018, 26 in 2019, 26 in 2020, 18 in 2021, 19 in 2022, 39 in 2023 and 19 in 2024.
 The main reason for the continuous expansion is to obtain enough affordable farmland, other reasons for new settlements include locating in isolated areas that support their lifestyle, moving to areas with cultures conducive to their way of life, maintaining proximity to family or other Amish groups, and sometimes to resolve church or leadership conflicts.

-The adjacent table shows the eight states with the largest Amish population in the years 1992, 2000, 2010, 2020, 2021 and 2022.
+The adjacent table shows the eight states with the largest Amish population in the years 1992, 2000, 2010, 2020 and 2025.